Martulens/Sylva-Game-Engine/README.md

 Sylva generates a procedural forest, populates it with instanced vegetation, and renders an animated character inside a day/night-cycled scene.

+Created as a project for school course.
+Now it is under reconstruction and awaiting further rework.

 <!-- Add a screenshot at docs/screenshot.png and uncomment:
 ![Sylva in-game](docs/screenshot.png)
 -->